 Intended to be worn when temperatures drop from 15F to - 5F, we didn't have any issues testing warmth around the Lake Tahoe region.
 However, when the temperatures dropped below freezing, we started to feel slightly cold and added an extra layer underneath for additional warmth.
 Insulated with 625-fill-goose down, it wasn't as warm as the Marmot Montreaux or the Rab Deep Cover Parka, as both are loftier than the Shelburne Parka.
 The durable Arctic Tech outer layer did a great job of stopping the wind from making us bone-chilling cold.
 When we had the overly large hood on, we were even toaster.
 There is a fur ruff around the outside of the hood that helped trap heat in and cold air out, which is a definite plus.
 The hood is also adjustable, allowing for a tighter fit in stormy or windy weather.

 Microfleece lines the two exterior pockets of the jacket.
-Whenever a jacket offers fleece lined pockets, our hands are always warmer, compared to pockets with only cold nylon or polyester in the inside, like the Legendary Whitetails Anchorage Parka.
-There are thick ribbed cuffs at the wrist of the sleeves of the jacket, which keep heat in and cold air out, better than the Patagonia Down With It Parka, which lacks any kind of cuff on the sleeves.
+Whenever a jacket offers fleece-lined pockets, our hands are always warmer, compared to pockets with only cold nylon or polyester in the inside.
+There are thick ribbed cuffs at the wrist of the sleeves of the jacket, which keep heat in and cold air out, better than the Patagonia Down With It Parka, the Fjallraven Nuuk Insulated Parka, or the Arc'teryx Seyla which lacks any kind of cuff on the sleeves.
 There is also an adjustable cuff on the exterior of the jacket that allows for a tighter fit; this was helpful and noticeable on colder days.

 There are interior carrying straps on the Shelburne.
 We didn't use this feature often, but it's useful when it gets warmer out, or when you want to go hands-free without having to carry your jacket.
 The back of the Shelburne has kicked pleats for better mobility, though we noticed cold air slowly leaking in between where the snaps were located to secure the kicked pleats.
 It became more apparent in colder than normal weather, but the Shelburne still provided more than enough warmth to make up for it.

 Despite not being a waterproof jacket, we were impressed with the DWR (durable water repellent) coating on the exterior layer.
-When we tested this jacket in rain and snow, water beaded up and rolled off longer than the Arc'teryx Darrah and The North Face Arctic Parka II, and was comparable to our Editors' Choice Award Winner the Canada Goose Kensington Parka.
-The Shelburne wasn't nearly as waterproof as our Top Pick for Wet Climates award winner, the Patagonia Tres Down Parka.
+When we tested this jacket in rain and snow, water beaded up and rolled off, and was almost comparable to our Editors' Choice Award Winner the North Face Outer Boroughs Parka.

 The Shelburne is comfortable.
 It wasn't swimming in down insulation, which allowed for decent movement.
 It also has an adjustable two-way zipper on the jacket for more mobility and access.
 The kicked pleats on the back are secured with snaps that are uncomfortable to sit on when sitting on a hard surface, which lowered the overall score.

-The microfleece lined pockets were cozy and warm, and we loved that there was lining on both sides of the pockets.
-Unlike the fleece lined hood on the Canada Goose Kensington Parka and the Marmot Montreaux, the Shelburne Parka only has cold nylon on the inside.
-While it wasn't a dealbreaker, it did take away from the comfort, as we would rather put on a soft, warm hood than a cold one.
+The microfleece-lined pockets were cozy and warm, and we loved that there was lining on both sides of the pockets.
 There is also a piece of fleece on the collar by the chin, which was pleasant when the jacket was zipped up.
 We did have an issue with the comfort of the hood in that it felt huge.
 We were able to adjust the hood, thanks for the strap on the back of it, but it still felt like there was a lot of extra material.
-It did keep us toasty and comfortable outside in freezing weather, better than the Patagonia Tres Down Parka and the North Face Arctic Down Parka II, but we could do without the extra material.
+It did keep us toasty and comfortable outside in freezing weather, better than the Patagonia Tres Down Parka and The North Face Arctic Down Parka II, but we could do without the extra material.